eoyilmaz/stalker/docs/source/design.rst

     In an SQLite setup, the database can be backed up with the project folder itself.

- 7. Configuration files lets the user to configure all the aspects of the asset/project management.

- 8. Uses Jinja2 as the template system for the file and folder naming convention will be used like:
+ 7. Uses Jinja2 as the template system for the file and folder naming convention will be used like:

     {repository.path}/{project.name}/assets/{asset.name}/{pipelineStep.name}/
     {asset.variation.name}/{asset.name}_{asset.type.name}_v{asset.version}.{
     asset.fileFormat.extension}

- 9. file and folders and file sequences can be uploaded to the server as assets, and the server decides where to place the folder or file by using the template system.
+ 8. file and folders and file sequences can be uploaded to the server as assets, and the server decides where to place the folder or file by using the template system.

- 10. The event system gives full control for every CRUD (create/insert, read, update, delete) by giving step like before insert, after insert call-backs.
+ 9. The event system gives full control for every CRUD (create/insert, read, update, delete) by giving step like before insert, after insert call-backs.

- 11. The messaging system allows the users collaborate more efficiently.
+ 10. The messaging system allows the users collaborate efficiently.

-For usage exmamples see :ref:`tutorial_toplevel`
+For usage exmaples see :ref:`tutorial_toplevel`

 How To Customize Stalker
 ========================